 I think getting to do what you want is based on knowing what you would like to be doing and aiming yourself there no matter what.
 Nothing is perfect.
 We don’t get called every day to do the session of a lifetime.
 And sometimes, frankly, you’ll get called to do a gig you think is going to be something great and “the” connection, and the guy turns out to be an asshole, or something is not what you thought it was going to be.
 You really never know.
 That’s why you have to be prepared for anything.

-Most folks reading this are not in the producer chair; they’re showing up in front of a guy like you to make sure their projects get chauffeured in, developed or laid down in the most efficient way.
+Most reading this are not in the producer chair; they’re showing up in front of a guy like you to make sure their projects get chauffeured in, developed or laid down in the most efficient way.
 What are some of the qualities you’re looking for when you’re deciding which bands or artists to work with?
 What should artists have figured out before they show up on your doorstep?

 I think it mainly has to do with material.
 It has to do with spending the time getting the music as good as it can be before you rush into record.
 I think a lot of people think they’re finished writing a song when they get to the last note.
 They start at the beginning, wind up at the end and are done.
 A great song really requires attention.
 And the ones that come in 15 minutes only come as a reward for working hard all the time.
 Once in a while you get that gift where it just comes through you.

 In my experience, there’s most frequently a weakness in the music that people want to record.
 Their aspirations are for it to sound like other music they allude to that’s great.
 But they don’t have the tools.
 And without the great song, it doesn’t matter how good you are as a producer; it’s only going to be so good.
 I don’t need to practice cutting a track.
 I know how to put a track together.
-It’s always about what I am putting a track together of.
+It’s always about what I am putting together in a track

 The old adage in the business is true: “It’s about a singer and a song.”
 Or it might be about a rapper and a track.
 But, above all, it’s about an artist and their material.
 That is at the core of everything.
 A lot of times people don’t explore the depth of who they are.
 Once again, it all comes down to personality and style.
 If people are bringing vanilla to the table and want something more, it becomes the producer’s job to have to figure something out that’s not there.
 A producer is ideally a facilitator.
 If the artist is not bringing enough to the table for them, it’s hard to do the job on the highest level.
 A great producer will capture what somebody is bringing.
 And if that artist is not bringing anything, you have to manufacture it.
 That’s the hardest part.